dsaharov/psychojs-server/README.md

 **Running studies**

 When you first create a study, it will show up as *inactive* and will not accept subjects.
 You can activate it on the manage page for the specific study.
-Active studies can be deactivated on this same page.
+Active studies can be deactivated from this same page.

+**Study Access Options**

-If the server is set to deny unauthorized access to studies, you can give a subject access to one session of a study by generating an *invite code* from the study's manage page.
-The option will give you a URL with the code already entered, which you can then send to the subject.
+If the server is set to deny unauthorized access to studies, you can give temporary access to subjects by using *invite codes* or a *secret URL*.

+*Invite codes* give access to one session of a study.
+If your study is active with the correct access setting, you can generate them from the study's manage page.
+The option will give you URLs with the code already entered, which you can then send to the subject.

-NOTE: Deactivating a study will revoke all of its current invite codes.
+A *Secret URL* gives unlimited access to anyone who has the URL.
+These may be more convenient if you need to give access to many participants at once or cannot provide more than one URL to subjects.
+You get a Secret URL by picking a relevant access setting while activating your study, and the URL is revoked once you deactivate the study.